MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/add-rules-search-topic.md

 <a name="addFacebookRule"></a>
 ## Add a Facebook pages rule
 Keep track of all conversations that happen on a [!INCLUDE[tn_facebook](../includes/tn-facebook.md)] page.
 Usually, you follow conversations on a [!INCLUDE[tn_facebook](../includes/tn-facebook.md)] page in full context and don't look only at specific posts.
-If you add a [!INCLUDE[tn_facebook](../includes/tn-facebook.md)] page to a search topic, you can make sure that all posts on the [!INCLUDE[tn_facebook](../includes/tn-facebook.md)] page (such as posts from the audience and the page, or comments from the page and the audience) are captured for further processing in [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)].
+If you add a [!INCLUDE[tn_facebook](../includes/tn-facebook.md)] page to a search topic, you can make sure that all posts on the [!INCLUDE[tn_facebook](../includes/tn-facebook.md)] page (such as posts from the audience and the page, or comments from the page and the audience) are captured for further processing in [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)].

 ### Add a new Facebook pages rule